codedinsugar/blog/content/posts/howd-i-get-here.md

 The Hugo team has a good doc on hosting a blog on GitHub Pages [here](https://gohugo.io/hosting-and-deployment/hosting-on-github/), but this is what I did:

 1. From github.com create two public repositories: blog and codedinsugar.github.io.
 The first repo name is arbitrary of course, but the second repo name has to be in the syntax of `<github username>.github.io`.
+Obviously for the sake of this tutorial, just substitute codedinsugar for whatever your github username is.
 2. From wherever your typewriter sits, clone both repos above to their own paths:
 ```bash
 cd <arbitrary-path>